bastings/nlp1-2017-projects/lm/README.md

 ## Notes after 9 nov lab

-You can find the PyTorch code example, with the Neural n-gram LM, here: http://pytorch.org/tutorials/beginner/nlp/word_embeddings_tutorial.html
+- You can find the PyTorch code example, with the Neural n-gram LM, here: http://pytorch.org/tutorials/beginner/nlp/word_embeddings_tutorial.html

+- You can find an RNN LM PyTorch code example here (advanced!): https://github.com/pytorch/examples/tree/master/word_language_model

+- As your data set, for English, please use the Penn Treebank Dataset, so that we can compare perplexities: https://github.com/pytorch/examples/tree/master/word_language_model/data/penn

 ## Introduction